milojezek/milojezek/README.md

 ## 👋 Hello, I'm Milo
-My current job is mainly about working on the front end.
-However, I lean toward backend development.
-I focus on it in my free time and want to grow in this area.
+I'm a Prague-based software developer into building apps.
+My job is mainly about the frontend but I lean towards backend development.
+Therefore my current priority is to grow in automation and backend development.
 I'm also interested in IoT and cloud technologies.

 ## ⚡ A few quick facts
 - 🔭 Currently working on an internal tool (PWA) using JavaScript and React